bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/nc.md

 nc -x: -Xconnect

-The same example again, this time enabling proxy authentication with username “ruser” if the proxy requires it:
+The same example again, this time enabling proxy authentication with username "ruser” if the proxy requires it:
 ===============================================================================================================

 nc -x: -Xconnect -Pruser